StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 The following labels will be added to imported AWS topology in StackState:

 * `stackpack:aws-v2`
+* All tags that exist in AWS.
 * All `tags` specified for the associated instance in the [Agent AWS check configuration](#configure-the-aws-check).
 You can add a custom label to all topology imported by an instance of the AWS StackPack by adding it to the Agent AWS check configuration.
-* All tags that exist in AWS.

-The special tags listed below can be added in AWS to influence how the topology is built in StackState:
+The special tags listed below can be added in AWS to influence how the imported topology is built in StackState:

 * `stackstate-identifier` - The specified value will be added as an identifier to the StackState component.
 * `stackstate-environment` - The StackState component will be placed in the specified environment.